 – Online searches: as with shopping, search engines use the data collected to “learn” what the user is interested in and propose results that are similar to it;

-– Virtual assistants: with the purpose of providing answers to users, they answer questions in a personalized way;
+– Virtual assistants: to provide answers to users and customers, they answer questions in a personalized way;

 – Machine translation: AI software automatically generates translations of text, video and audio.
 The most common example is youtube’s auto-generated subtitles;

-– Smart infrastructure: from tech tools inside smart homes that learn the behaviors of those living in the home, to using AI to improve the viability of cities;
+– Smart infrastructure: from tech tools inside smart homes that learn the behaviours of those living in the home, to using AI to improve the viability of cities;

 – Cyber security: using artificial intelligence to recognize and block cyber threats, learning from previous attacks and how to recognize them;

-– Artificial intelligence in the fight against COVID19: AI in the fight against the pandemic has been used in a variety of ways, from monitoring restricted entrances to temperature detection, to more specific applications in the healthcare system, such as recognizing infections starting with CT scans of the lungs;
+– COVID-19 emergency: AI in the fight against the pandemic has been used in a variety of ways, from monitoring restricted entrances to temperature detection to more specific applications in the healthcare system, such as recognizing infections starting with CT scans of the lungs;

-– Fighting misinformation: a valuable aid to recognize fake news, monitoring and analyzing social content, identifying suspicious or alarming expressions, aimed at recognizing authoritative sources.
+– Fighting misinformation: a valuable aid to recognising fake news, monitoring and analyzing social content, identifying suspicious or alarming expressions, aimed at recognizing authoritative sources.

-Artificial intelligence is not only present in our personal routine, but also in our working routine.
-In fact, more and more companies are using AI to offer better services to customers and increase employee productivity.
+Artificial intelligence is not only present in our personal and work routines.
+More and more companies are using AI to offer better services to customers and increase employee productivity.

-One example is knowledge management, or the management of corporate knowledge, which can be implemented with artificial intelligence systems with a statistical approach, to allow users to find the information more quickly they are looking for within the corporate database.
+One example is knowledge management, or the management of corporate knowledge, which can be implemented with artificial intelligence systems with a statistical approach, to allow users to find the information they are looking for within the corporate database more quickly.

 One thing is now certain: AI is present in so many aspects of our daily lives, increasing our security and allowing us to have support in numerous activities.

-What the future holds for us we don’t know, but what is certain is that Artificial Intelligence will not stop its expansion and, as we have seen in tracing the history of its evolution, this is faster than it seems
+We don’t know what the future holds for us, but what is certain is that Artificial Intelligence will not stop its expansion and, as we have seen in tracing the history of its evolution, this is faster than it seems.